Meredithhelipigeon/Algorithms/README.md

 Version 3: Use the library "pow(base, times, modNumber)" built in Python.
 The time efficiency is also O(log n)
 Time effciency: O(log n)

+## Evaluate the Bracket Pairs of a String
+Description: You are given a string s that contains some bracket pairs, with each pair containing a non-empty key.
+Time Efficency: O(len(knowledge)+len(string))
+Algorithm: First change the Lists into the dictionary because in python, dictionary works the same as hash table.
+So the time efficiency is increased largely by using dictionary for serach.
+And then we walk through the string and replace the key with the value or question mark by searching in the dictionary.

+## Minimum Number of Operations to Reinitialize a Permutation
+Algorithm: This is intuitive
+Concept in Python: if we want deep copy, we should import copy library and use "copy.copy(list1)".
+If we purely use operator "assignment", the new list and the old list will change sumultaneously.

+## Number of Different Integers in a String
+Descrption: You are given a string word that consists of digits and lowercase English letters.
+You will replace every non-digit character with a space.
+For example, "a123bc34d8ef34" will become " 123  34 8  34".
+Notice that you are left with some integers that are separated by at least one space: "123", "34", "8", and "34".
+Return the number of different integers after performing the replacement operations on word.
+Strategy: deal with leading zero: if the last stored string is "0" we then update with the new character(it could prevent us from deleting the "0").

+## Keys and Rooms
+Description:
+There are N rooms and you start in room 0.
+Each room has a distinct number in 0, 1, 2, ..., N-1, and each room may have some keys to access the next room.

+Formally, each room i has a list of keys rooms[i], and each key rooms[i][j] is an integer in [0, 1, ..., N-1] where N = rooms.length.
+A key rooms[i][j] = v opens the room with number v.

+Initially, all the rooms start locked (except for room 0).

+You can walk back and forth between rooms freely.

+Algorithm: Have a list of frontier and use this frontier to open new rooms.
+We then update the frontier. "dynamical change".
+Mark the visited room to prevent "revisit".
+Optimization: When visiting the room, calculate the number instead of calculating the number after updating the checklist for all rooms, which takes O(n).